zachhannum/the-dark-between/src/pages/The Dark Between - Campaign Sessions/Planning.md

 * She wants to talk with Arlo, first questioning what he is doing stalking around Enzo’s house, loosely accusing him of having something to do with it
 * She knows that they have found a variety of journals and books, as well as a [[Tinwheel]]
-* She will make a deal to get the tinwheel and make sure no one listens to it if Arlo gets [[Valent Childs]], her niece, back from the [[The Sonxai]].
+* She will make a deal to get the tinwheel and make sure no one listens to it if Arlo gets [[Valent Childs]], her niece, back from the [[Sonxai]].
 She doesn’t know exactly where they are keeping her, but she’s confident he can figure it out.

 ## Central Bank of Meripol
 ### NPCs